Movement disorders are a group of neurological diseases and syndromes affecting the ability to produce and control movement.

 Movement disorders are conditions involving the nervous system that affect the speed, ease, and quality of movement.
 Movement disorders include many symptoms, including dyskinesia (difficulty performing voluntary movement), hyperkinesia (excessive voluntary movement), hypokinesia (slow voluntary movement), ataxia (lack of coordination, often producing jerky movements), and dystonia (involuntary movement and prolonged muscle contraction).

-Approximately 6 million people in the United States suffer from Parkinson's disease or other types of movement disorders.
+About six million people in the United States have movement disorders.

 Ablative surgery, acquired immunodeficiency syndrome, AIDS, akasthesia, ALS, amyotrophic lateral sclerosis, anticonvulsant, antidepressant, antipsychotic, arteriosclerosis, ataxia, atheitosis, atherosclerosis, ballism, basal ganglia, benzodiazepine, botulinum toxin, bradykinesia, CBC, cerebellum, cerebral palsy, cerebrospinal fluid, CHF, chorea, complete blood count, congestive heart failure, cryothalamotomy, DBS, deep brain stimulation, dyskinesia, dystonia, EEG, electroencephalogram, electromyogram, EMG, epilepsy, essential tremor, Gaucher's disease, globus pallidus, globus pallidus, heart attack, Huntington's disease, hyperkinesia, hypokenisia, involuntary, juvenile parkinsonism, labile, Lou Gehrig's disease, motor cortex, muscle biopsy, muscular dystrophy, myoclonus, neurogenetic, neurological, neurons, ocular, pallidotomy, Parkinson's disease, pneumonia, postural instability, progressive supranuclear palsy, proprioception, restless leg syndrome, Rhett syndrome, rigidity, Shy-Drager syndrome, spasticity, spinal tap, substantia nigra, subthalamic nucleus, tardive dyskinesia, thalamic nuclei, thalamotomy, thiamin, tics, Tourette's syndrome, tremor, tumor, vitamin B1, voluntary, Wernicke-Korsakoff syndrome, Wilson's disease.